-What is the difference between a psychotherapist, psychologist and psychiatrist?
+What is the difference between a counsellor, psychologist and psychiatrist?

-A psychotherapist usually has an undergraduate degree and specialist training psychotherapy.
-Psychotherapists help their clients to recognize and explore different parts of themselves and experiences.
-Psychotherapists work comprehensively with individuals who are facing personal, well-being and mental health issues.
+A counsellor usually has an undergraduate degree and specialist training counselling.
+Counsellors help their clients to recognize and explore different parts of themselves and experiences.
+Counsellors work comprehensively with individuals who are facing personal, well-being and mental health issues.

 Psychologists provide assessment and therapy to individuals, psychological assessment, conduct research and encourage change in organisations or society.
 Many psychologists have a therapeutic role.
 This means they assess an individual’s issues and life situation and provide support and intervention in line with their goals.
 A psychologist has completed at least six years of training in psychology.
 Psychologists are registered with the Australian Health Practitioner Regulation Agency (AHPRA).